Leabridge (Hackney ward)

-Leabridge is a ward in the London Borough of Hackney and roughly corresponds to the Lea Bridge district of London, and is distinct from the Lea Bridge ward in the neighbouring London Borough of Waltham Forest.
+Leabridge was a ward in the London Borough of Hackney from 1965 to 2014.

+It roughly corresponded to the Lea Bridge district of London, and is distinct from the Lea Bridge ward in the neighbouring London Borough of Waltham Forest.
 It is part of Hackney North and Stoke Newington constituency.
 The ward has existed since the creation of the borough on 1 April 1965 and was first used in the 1964 elections.